 Federal law states there must be enough staff to care for the residents.
-What is enough?
-There must be at least one RN for at least 8 straight hours, 7 days a week.
-And there must be either an RN or LPN (Licensed Practical Nurse) on duty 24 hours a day.
+But what is enough?
+There must be at least one RN for at least eight straight hours, seven days a week.
+There must be either an RN or LPN (Licensed Practical Nurse) on duty 24 hours a day.3

 - Does the staff wear name tags?